Josefinekihlstrom/Plant-Memory/README.md

 1. ..that is fun.
 2. ..that is easy to navigate through.
-3. ..that doesn't require any ambitions to complete the game in a certain amount of time.
+3. ..that doesn't require compeeting agianst the clock.
 4. ..that has a nice and clean design.
 5. ..that doesn't play too loud and stressing audio effects on everything you click.
 6. ..that I can come back to and see my old scores.
 7. ..that I can come back to and play to get my mind off something.
 With a mindfulness aspect.
 8. ..that I can play to practise my memory skills.
-9. ..that I can play at night with a darker theme so as not to overwork my eyes.
+9. ..that I can play at night with a darker theme.

 ### Design process
 1. **Strategy plane**
-To offer a fun game experience that lets the player practise their memory skills.
+My strategy for this game was to offer a fun game experience that lets the player practise their memory skills.
+I also wanted to make the game with a mindfulness twist to it.
+The strategy plane was based on the user stories above.

 2. **Scope plane**
-The maine feature is going to be the memory game itself alongside with some other features, such as a high score list with locally scored high scores, sound effects that indicate if you win or loose (with an option to turn the sounds completely off) and a pop up when the game is finished.
+The main feature was going to be the memory game itself alongside with some other features, such as a 'high score list' with locally scored high scores, a timer, smooth sound effects that indicate if you win or loose and the option to play some jazzy background music (that you also can turn off).
+I also wanted the overall theme for the game reflect the mindfulness aspect through the images that I was going to use.
+In this stage the images was not decided yet.

 3. **Structure plane**
-A single page
+When the key features was set the structure plane was pretty simple.
+I was going to have a single page with all features in it and the keyword simplicity would thereafter guide me through the skeleton plane.

 4. **Skeleton plane**
+I started sketching out what the layout would be like and got the balance of the page together by dividing it into two main sections of the page.
+The right sektion of the page was going to cover the majority of the page with the memory game feature.
+I didn't want the left section to be left out entirely and decided to give it the space that it needed to provide the information within it as clear as possible.

 5. **Surface plane**
 - When I knew how I wanted the structure to be I turned to the internet to find free images to use for my game.
 I ended up on [Freepic.com](https://www.freepik.com/free-vector/potted-plants-set_8271077.htm#page=1&query=plants&position=1) where I found the pictures of the plants that I ended up using.
+For me plants represents a sense of calm and anyone who has plants as a hobby can probably attest that the power of taking care of plants really brings a mindfulness to both body and soul.
 - After that I turned to [Coolors](https://coolors.co/) to find colors that would match the theme of the page.
 I wanted to use a soft color scheme for the default theme and ended up with the following colors:
 ![Color Palette](/assets/images/coolors.png)